TheWolfLovers/XytheWeb/Content/furryAbout.md

 # Misconceptions
 No, furries are not zoophiles.
 They do not feel an attraction to animals.
-They do not believe they are animals and lastly: not everyone draws/consumes YIFF.
+They do not believe they are animals
+Not everyone draws/consumes YIFF.
+And lastly: Not everyone acts/barks like an animal.
+That's *mostly* Therians

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzc4NzU4MDEsLTU1NjA2MTk5NSwzOD
-E2NTA0MzddfQ==
+eyJoaXN0b3J5IjpbNTc1ODM4MDc2LC01NTYwNjE5OTUsMzgxNj
+UwNDM3XX0=
 -->